-Here are six of our favorite halo engagement ring styles.
+Here are nine of our favorite halo engagement ring styles.

 It doesn't get more classic than this.
 A cushion-cut diamond is complemented by a halo setting and a pavé band.